ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 #### `flush`

-> Flush a given path's data to the disk
+> Mutable File System specific.
+Flush a given path's data to the disk

 ##### `Go` **WIP**